Menu

 A Breath Test for Drugs

-A device that can test for drugs using breath is still a long way away from being a reality.
-In an ideal world, police would be able to test for all 16 banned drugs with a simple drug breath test device that would give instant results, immediately indicating whether a driver was under the influence of drugs.
-However, the technology for such a device is not currently available.
+A device that can test for all drugs using breath remains a future goal.
+Ideally, police would be able to test for all 16 banned drugs with a simple drug breath test device that would give instant results, immediately indicating whether a driver was under the influence.
+However, the technology for such a device isn’t currently available.

 What about a Cannabis Breath Test?

-Even testing for the most commonly abused drug, cannabis is not yet a widely usable reality.
-Many have tried to develop a cannabis drug breath test but none of the competing systems have yet to take off in any big way.
+Even testing for cannabis, the most commonly abused drug, isn’t yet a widely usable reality.
+Many have tried to develop a cannabis drug breath test, but none of the competing systems have achieved widespread adoption.

 Difficulties in Testing for Cannabis

 All cannabis drug screens are designed to detect THC, the active component in the drug.
-Even though cannabis use can show up in saliva for up to 24 hours after use, it can be picked up in blood and urine samples for anywhere up to a month.
+To learn more about how cannabis affects your system, it’s important to understand that while cannabis use can show up in saliva for up to 24 hours after use, it can be detected in blood and urine samples for up to a month.

-Existing methods like blood and urine samples therefore make it hard to prove if a driver is actually impaired at the time that they jump into the driver’s seat of a car.
-Only saliva can do this.
+Existing methods like blood and urine samples therefore make it hard to prove if a driver is actually impaired at the time they get behind the wheel.
+Only saliva can do this effectively.

-A breath test for cannabis would be a more step forward in preventing drug driving and a few companies are working on finding a way of doing this.
+A breath test for cannabis would be a significant step forward in preventing drug driving, and several companies are working on achieving this goal.

 Here are some of the forerunners in the hunt for a cannabis breath test: